Reason

 }

-Basic case | | Some(value) => doSomething(value) |
+Basic case| Some(value) => doSomething(value)

-When conditions | | Some(value) when value > 10 => doSomething(value) |
+When conditions| Some(value) when value > 10 => doSomething(value)

-Catch-all case | | _ => doSomething() |
+Catch-all case| _ => doSomething()

-Matching lists | | [a, b, ...rest] => doSomething(rest) |
+Matching lists| [a, b, ...rest] => doSomething(rest)

-Matching records | | {foo: value} => doSomething(value) |
+Matching records| {foo: value} => doSomething(value)

-Matching literals | | "Hello" => handleHello() |
+Matching literals| "Hello" => handleHello()

 Unit

-Functions usually indicate that they perform a side effect by returning a unit
+The special "unit" value (written ()) represents something that never has any meaningful value (this is distinct from options which may have a value).
+Functions usually indicate that they perform a side effect by returning a unit value.

-Creating a unit | let x = (); |
+Creating a unitlet x = ();

-Passing to a function | fn(a, b, ()); |
+Passing to a functionfn(a, b, ());

-Unit as only argument | let fn = () => 1; fn(); |
+Unit as only argumentlet fn = () => 1; fn();

 Refs